Australian Prize Home Lottery Draw Calendar 2026: Upcoming Dates & Complete Guide

 Responsible Gambling Notice

-Conclusion: Choosing Your 2026 Prize Home Draw
+Conclusion: Pick Your 2026 Prize Home Draw

-The 2026 Australian prize home lottery calendar offers five active draws with prizes ranging from $1 million to $15.5 million.
-Each draw closes at different dates between May and November.
-Your choice depends on prize value, ticket price, estimated odds, and location preference.
+The 2026 Australian prize home lottery has five active draws.
+Prizes range from $1 million to $15.5 million.
+Draws close at different dates between May and November.